Jim Young (dual player): Post-playing career

-In retirement from hurling Young maintained a keen interested in the game and in other sports.
+In retirement from hurling, Young maintained an interested in the game and in other sports.
 He became Munster squash champion and served as non-playing captain of the Irish Davis Cup tennis team in 1967.
-Young also served as president of the Irish Rifle Association for many years.
+Young also served as president of the Irish Rifle Association for several years.

 Death

-On 23 August 1992, Young died aged 76 at his home in Cork, survived by his wife Eileen, two sons and two daughters.
+On 23 August 1992, Young died aged 76 at his home in Cork, survived by his wife, two sons and two daughters.
 After the news of his death, leading figures from the world of hurling paid tribute to him.
 In delivering his graveside oration, former club and county teammate John Lyons said: "When he played with Cork, he was part of a team that had Christy Ring, Jack Lynch and a host of other great players.
-But, he shone like a beacon even in that galaxy of stars."
+But, he shone like a beacon even in that galaxy of stars".